evanjg/COP4331-G5/README.md

 - GPS Location
 - Mapping
 - Points Of Interest
-  - So far just changes color to blue when at POI
+  - Changes color to blue when at POI.
+NEW: Displays POI description when at POI.
   - List of ideas and what stats are associated with each place
 - Camera Follow and Rotation
-  - TODO: fix bug that rotates the camera in only one direction
 - Player Orientation